-- 136. Each Academy will nominate a staff member to take responsibility for maintaining records of bookings of facilities and for identifying the sums due from each organisation.
+- 131. Each Academy will nominate a staff member to take responsibility for maintaining records of bookings of facilities and for identifying the sums due from each organisation.
 Payments must be made in advance for the use of facilities.
 A booking will not be allowed to take place if the account has not been settled in full in advance.
-An academy that is unsure as to whether a letting is subject to VAT must seek assistance from the central finances service prior to entering into a hire agreement with a prospective customer. - 137.
-A hire charge tariff schedule will be established on an annual basis and agreed with the Local Governing Body prior to any bookings being made.
-The schedule will include the basis on which discounts can be given, all of which must be approved by the Head Teacher in advance of the booking being agreed.
-There are no discretionary arrangements outside of the agreed tariff schedule. - 138.
-Details of organisations using the Academy facilities will be held by the nominated staff member.
-A sales ledger account will be established, and a sales invoice produced via the Finance system web portal. - 139.
-Copies of the hiring organisations up to date relevant Public Liability indemnity insurance and qualifications (where relevant e.g. H&S, First Aid, Instructor etc.) are kept with the Letting Agreements and are reviewed at least annually. - 140.
-It is the responsibility of each Trust school to collect all monies due.
+An Academy that is unsure as to whether a letting is subject to VAT must seek assistance from the GMA prior to entering into a hire agreement with a prospective customer.
+For the RHC 3G pitch hire, please see separate Service Level Agreement that must be completed by hirers. - 132.
+A hire charge tariff schedule will be established on an annual basis and agreed with each LGB prior to any bookings being made.
+The schedule will include the basis on which discounts can be given, all of which must be approved by the Headteacher/Principal in advance of the booking being agreed.
+There are no discretionary arrangements outside of the agreed tariff schedule. - 133.
+Details of organisations using each Academy's facilities will be held by the nominated staff member.
+A sales ledger account will be established, and a sales invoice produced via FinancialsLive. - 134.
+Copies of the hiring organisations up to date relevant Public Liability indemnity insurance and qualifications (where relevant e.g., H&S, First Aid, Instructor etc.) are kept with the Letting Agreements and are reviewed at least annually. - 135.
+It is the responsibility of each Academy to collect all monies due.
 Invoices that have not been paid within the standard 30 days credit terms, or in advance of a facility booking commencing as previously outlined, will be chased up by telephone at least 5 days before payment is due.
 Should the invoice remain unpaid a statement will be issued to the debtor followed within 7 days by a formal reminder letter should the debt remain unpaid.
 A final notice will be issued within 30 days of the issuing of the first reminder stating clearly that any further costs associated with debt recovery will be added to the outstanding amount.
-No further facility bookings will be accepted until all outstanding monies are paid in full. - 141.
-If the debt remains unpaid after 3 months, or it becomes clear that the debt will not be repaid, the academy Finance Officer submits a report to the GFC for further action or approval of write off.
-If the debt is in over £1,000 consideration should be given to instructing a debt recovery agency to start recovery proceedings and ultimately proceeding to formal legal recovery channels if there is a reasonable probability of success. - 142.
+No further facility bookings will be accepted until all outstanding monies are paid in full. - 136.
+If the debt remains unpaid after 3 months, or it becomes clear that the debt will not be repaid, the Academy Finance Officer submits a report to the GMA for further action or approval of write off.
+If the debt is in over £1,000 consideration should be given to instructing a debt recovery agency to start recovery proceedings and ultimately proceeding to formal legal recovery channels if there is a reasonable probability of success. - 137.
 Where a debtor has a debt written off the Company/Organisation or Individual will not be allowed to use the facility again until such time as all outstanding monies and associated recovery costs are paid.
 In any event, credit will not be extended to any debtor that has had a debt written off even if they have subsequently cleared that debt.